ST1LL-1N-S1MUL4T10N/vm-by-vm/README.md

 * This is a learning lab — expect rough edges.
 ⃤⃟⃤⃟⃤⃟⃤⃟⃤⃟⃤⃟⃤⃟⃤⃟⃤⃟⃤
 * Minimalism prioritized over perfection.
-* Use at your own risk.
+* Use at your own risk, I got these informations from internet.

 ---